All the places closing for the funeral of Queen Elizabeth II - including Royal Mail

 The likes of M&S, Sainsbury’s, Argos, Lidl, Aldi, Morrisons and Waitrose will also remain closed all of Monday out of respect for Her Majesty.

-Whilst Asda supermarkets will be closed all day until 5 pm, when they will reopen.
+Whilst Asda and Co-op supermarkets will be closed all day until 5 pm, when they will reopen.

 Other UK shops and DIY stores